PS4 PRO SSD Upgrade Guide – The Best Options

 |6.||Just Cause 3: Mission Respawn||33.4 sec.||17.8 sec.|

-SSDs have their own drawbacks as well, and when you decide to pick one for your PS4 Pro, you have to balance between the cons and pros before making any step forward.
+SSDs have their own drawbacks as well.
+When you decide to pick one for your PS4 Pro, you have to balance between the cons and pros before making any step forward.

 Honestly, we couldn’t find other than three drawbacks with SSDs on PS4 Pro, which are:

-- Not all games are optimized for SSDs, and for that reason some games don’t really benefit from the existence of SSDs inside PS4 Pro.
-But this is supposed to change, as Sony is giving broader support for its flagship game console (i.e. PS4 Pro) that helps taking more advantages of SSDs, and the game designers are just following the same footsteps of Sony in this regard.
+- Not all games are optimized for SSDs.
+For that reason some games don’t really benefit from the existence of SSDs inside PS4 Pro.
+But this is supposed to change.
+Sony is giving broader support for its flagship game console (i.e. PS4 Pro) that helps taking more advantages of SSDs.
+Additionally, the game designers are just following the same footsteps of Sony in this regard.
 So you can say it’s a temporary situation for the majority of games.

 - Just like any game console, no matter how mighty it is, PS4 Pro cannot benefit from many powerful features of SSDs that only high-end computers make use of.
 So you have to bear in mind that an SSD in PS4 Pro won’t perform, by any means, the same as if it is inside a high-end computer.
 That makes an SSHD (Solid State Hybrid Drive) like Seagate Firecuda 2tb Gaming SSHD a better solution for PS4 Pro in terms of price and storage capacity.
 But if your main concern is performance, and you’re not ready to lose the few seconds cut-down an SSD offers over an SSHD in favor of price and capacity, then ignore this point.

 That’s it.
-An SSD, despite its drawbacks, still justifies its use in game consoles with the appealing features it offers that leave all other storage devices unable to be a real challenger.
+An SSD, despite its drawbacks, still justifies its use in game consoles.
+With the appealing features it offers, it leave all other storage devices unable to be a real challenger.

-The SSD is undoubtedly a great storage devices, and it offers outstanding features to PS4 Pro console that you won’t get from any other storage device.
+The SSD is undoubtedly a great storage devices.
+It offers outstanding features to PS4 Pro console that you won’t get from any other storage device.
 But this doesn’t come without an extra expense.
-But if price is a marginal issue to you, and your main concern is performance, then rest assured that an SSD is ultimately the right storage upgrade solution for your PS4 Pro that will take the gaming experience to the next level.
+If price is a marginal issue to you, and your main concern is performance, then rest assured that an SSD is ultimately the right storage upgrade solution for your PS4 Pro.
+You’ll see then how it takes the gaming experience to the next level.